-Whether you are being discriminated against, or your company is facing a serious lawsuit, it is imperative to understand this law.
-The law protecting pregnant women from discrimination are complex and nuanced.
-If pregnancy complications or health concerns are making it challenging to do your job, the employer is liable if they treat you unfairly, especially compared to employees that identify as temporarily disabled.
-An example of temporary disability is taking leave or suffering from a broken limb or heart attack.
+Whether you are being discriminated against or your company is facing a serious lawsuit, it is imperative to understand this law.
+The laws protecting pregnant women from discrimination are complex and nuanced.
+Suppose pregnancy complications or health concerns are making it challenging to do your job.
+In that case, the employer is liable if they treat you unfairly, especially employees who identify as temporarily disabled.

 How Does the Government Rule Pregnancy Discrimination?

 The Pregnancy Discrimination Act (PDA) intends to prevent and reprimand companies for discriminating against the pregnant community within all aspects of workplace and employment processes.
-That involves the following: hiring, onboarding, firing, state of pay, promotions, layoff, benefits, health insurance and additional aspects of employment.
-The government rules it unlawful for any employer or company to engage in biased actions that mistreat a person on pregnancy or recent childbirth.
+Any workplace attorney for pregnancy discrimination disputes can tell you that involves the following: hiring, onboarding, firing, state of pay, promotions, layoff, benefits, health insurance, and additional aspects of employment.
+The government rules it is unlawful for any employer or company to engage in biased actions that mistreat a person during pregnancy or recent childbirth.
 It looks different for everyone, but common examples of unlawful behaviors include:

 - Refusing to hire based on pregnancy or desirability to get pregnant